How To Prepare For Your Tattoo Consultation

 Do You Tip for a Tattoo Consultation?

-You’re not obliged to tip your artist for a consultation.
+You’re not obliged to tip your tattoo artist for a consultation.
 You may have to pay for it, though, depending on studio policies.
+You may also have to pay your tattoo deposit at the consultation if you and your artist agree to go ahead with the work.

 Don’t forget to save up extra cash for a tip once your artist finishes tattooing you, though.